Key Stage 2-3 Transition

 - Year 6 Teacher meets with Ms Simmonds and Mrs Tobin (SENDCO)

-- JIGSAW Transition Project in June and July.
-This provides an additional level of transition for an identified cohort of students.
+- JIGSAW Transition Project in June 2018.
+This provides an additional level of transition for an identified cohort of students

 Please see feedback below from Year 6: